mbarquin/docker-php-init/readme.md

 * Docker allows update/install composer autoload and dependencies.
 * Docker container php-apache will serve all php-apache projects (same versions) with the same image.
 * Docker container mysql will serve database exposed to php container using the same image for all mysql projects
+* Docker containers can be build / run with docker compose

 Installation
 ------------